 Stereolithography (often called SLA or SL) rapidly builds components using a precise UV laser to cure and solidify thin layers of a photo-reactive resin.
 One of the most accurate 3D printing technologies, SL is ideal for concept models, form and fit studies, and investment casting patterns.
 We offer a suite of professional finishing options to achieve a high-quality surface finish.
-In addition, we can join multiple sections of a part design quickly and seamlessly to create large parts.
+In addition, we can join multiple sections of a part design quickly and seamlessly to create large parts and prototypes.

 Benefits of Stereolithography

 Don’t sacrifice accuracy for size.
 Stereolithography offers virtually limitless part size.
 We will seamlessly bond individual sections into industrial sized patterns.

 Your parts will be delivered on time and ready for immediate integration with our complete suite of finishing services.
 Backed by expert painters and technicians with years of experience, we offer hand finishing, texture, non-cosmetic and cosmetic paint, as well as EMI and RFI shielding and plating options.

 SL is often used for prototypes or large concept models that require coatings or finished surfaces and smooth master patterns.

 - Architectural models

 Investment Casting Patterns (Similar to the QuickCast process)